PandaBear3/JonahCSMprojecT/README.md

 # JonahCSMprojectT

-This programme was first conceptualised in late 2003 but only came into full effect in March of 2008 when it gained consciousness
+This programme was first conceptualised in late 2003 but only came into full effect in March of 2008 when it gained consciousness.

 ---